 Dogs in NSW are not typically vaccinated against Leptospirosis given that the disease is more common in tropical climates such as Queensland.

-However, the vaccination is available in NSW and with cases of the disease on the rise, the Commission encourages participants to vaccinate their dogs as a preventative measure.
-2 vaccinations are required, 2-4 weeks apart, followed by annual boosters which can be combined with routine annual vaccinations.
+However, the vaccination is available in NSW and the Commission encourages participants to vaccinate their dogs as a preventative measure.

+Two vaccinations are required, 2-4 weeks apart, followed by annual boosters which can be combined with routine annual vaccinations.
 Vaccinating your greyhound will also decrease the risk of human exposure.

 Participants are advised to keep their greyhounds away from areas of water (such as puddles, ponds, dams etc) dispose of any food scraps and ensure kennels are free of anything that might attract rodents.
 Follow the advice of medical and vet practitioners if one of your greyhounds is ill.